PhraseLockOEM/PhraseLockOEM_Android/README.md

-## PhraseLockOEM FIDO2 Implementation
+## PhraseLock OEM FIDO2 Implementation
-PhraseLock Security Integration example for Android
+PhraseLock OEM library integration example for Android

 This sample project is the starting point to build your own FIDO2 token.
 All you need is this sample code and a [Phrase-Lock FIDO2 USB-Key](https://ipoxo.com/?page_id=736).
 The USB-Key is nothing but hardware interface to the computer (host) where you want to use it.